 Take pictures of your injuries and where the accident happened.
 Also, talk to any coworkers who saw your injury occur.
 Documenting the scene can help create a record of the incident.
 Even if it seems trivial, gather evidence on everything.
 You never know if it may come in handy for your case later.

 Get Medical Treatment

-You will need to make a claim with your employer’s workers’ comp insurance company.
+You will need to claim with your employer’s workers’ compensation insurance company.
 However, be very careful what you say to the insurer.
 It’s best to contact a lawyer before discussing the accident with anyone else.

 Don’t Wait to Start on Your Claim